Simone Giordano: Piacenza

 He plays the championship as a protagonist, reaching the play-off goal for qualifying for Serie B.

-He ends the season with 35 appearances, 1 goal and 7 assists.
+He ended the season with 35 appearances, 1 goal and 7 assists.

 Ascoli

 On 4 July 2022, his loan to Ascoli in Serie B was made official.

 The first match of the season in the Italian Cup against Venice on 7 August 2022 makes his debut with Ascoli.

-He made his Serie B debut against Ternana by winning 2-1 on August 14, 2022.
+He made his Serie B debut against Ternana by winning 2–1 on 14 August 2022.
+Initially started as a replacement for Falasco, named best full-back in Serie B of 2022, in the second season of the championship he takes the starting position given the great performances offered.
+At the end of the championship, Giordano achieved the best points average among all Ascoli defenders (1.39 per game with him on the pitch).

-Technical characteristics
+Loan to Mantova

+On 7 January 2025, Giordano moved on loan to Mantova, with an option to buy.

+Style of play

-He can play the roles of left-back or left midfielder and is an intelligent, precise player with good vision.
+Giordano can play the roles of left-back or left midfielder and is an intelligent, precise player with good vision.

 He is the youngest Sampdoria player to make his debut in the Primavera 1 championship (15 years and 8 months).

 Natural left, with good use of the weak foot.
 He has very good technical and ballistic skills.
 It represents a decent factor on set pieces and, in addition, a good ability to kick and cross both standing and running.
 Smooth running with the ball.